UMP 79x50 [M8] GW - search holder

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard arising from small pieces of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
-It's also worth noting that tiny parts of these magnets can be problematic in medical diagnosis when they are in the body.
+- Potential hazard associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Furthermore, miniscule components of these devices can be problematic in medical diagnosis in case of swallowing.

 Safety Precautions